January 21, 2019

 It’s that time of year again, dreaded flu season.
 Hospitals, urgent cares, and primary care offices are full of sick patients, every nurse I know has chapped hands from washing a million times a day, and I think we all know some unfortunate family member or friend who has come down with it.
 Even I’ll admit, walking into grocery stores, pharmacies, or church events the past few weeks has felt a little bit like playing Russian Roulette with illness.
-Parents are worried, (we have been answering lots of flu questions in the KidNurse Community) and I understand their concerns.
+Parents are worried, and I understand their concerns.

 Every year, influenza causes serious illness and even death.
 It’s not an illness to be trivialized, especially this year with the trends we are seeing.
 These are the important updates that parents should know about the 2018-2019 flu season.

 Influenza typically circulates in the United States during the fall and winter months, and peaks November through March.
 The CDC tracks information on patients with a lab-confirmed flu diagnosis and the hospitalization rates across the country from the flu.
 They have created a very interactive site with that information, so visit it here if you’d like to know more flu tracking specifics for your state.

 And yes, it’s important to remember that the flu can kill people who are perfectly healthy.
 Like this 21 year old body builder who died last year.
 Or this 17 year old.
 Or this precious 4 year old.
 I had a family friend in her 40’s who ran marathons and exercised religiously who died from influenza a few years ago.
 She thought she caught a cold and died 3 days later in her husband’s arms as he was rushing her into urgent care.
 Influenza kills both healthy and immune-compromised alike, and it is very tragic.

 When parents bring up flu vaccine concerns with me, I like to remind them that out of all the diseases we vaccinate against, the flu kills more Americans every year than any other vaccine-preventable disease.